microsoft/pxt-microbit/docs/projects/v2-clap-lights.md

 ## 7. Set loud sound threshold

-Depending on what is happening around you, your @boardname@ might detect some sounds and turn on or off when you don't mean for it to.
-It is possible that your @boardname@ is hearing sounds that aren't yours!
-If you need to change how loud your @boardname@ thinks a `loud` sound is, you can set a sound threshold 🔉🔊
+Depending on what is happening around you, your @boardname@ might detect sounds when you don't want it to.
+If you need to change how loud your @boardname@ thinks a ``loud`` sound is, you can set a sound threshold 🔉🔊

 ---

 ► In the ``||input:Input ... more||`` category, find the ``||input:set [loud] sound threshold to [128]||`` block and place it into your ``||basic: on start||`` container.
 <br/>
-&nbsp;&nbsp; 💡 After you test your code (next step), if you need to increase/decrease the threshold at which your @boardname@ detects sound when turning the LEDs on or off, modifying the ``128`` number could help!
+&nbsp;&nbsp; 💡 After you test your code in the next step, you can use this to modify the noise level that triggers your @boardname@'s lights.

 ```blocks
 let lightsOn = false